 2. You’re currently “triple feeding” your baby.

-So, how to start exclusively pumping breast milk when you’re triple feeding?
-Easy – you just have to drop the nursing session.
+So, how to start exclusively pumping breast milk when you are triple feeding?
+This is pretty easy – you just drop the nursing part of your routine.

 (I should note that I had every intention of doing this when I switched from triple feeding to exclusively pumping for my son, but I dreaded nursing so much that I just couldn’t.
 That’s fine, too!)